cnalabnds/cloud-native-goodreads/index.md

 Please note, that all the resources mentioned here are publicly available resources.

+## What is DevOps ?
+DevOps is a set of practices that combines software development and IT operations.
+It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 <hr>

 ## Good Reads
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Suspendisse sed lectus a est elementum feugiat et vel augue.
 <hr>

 ## Customer Stories